Are you in a troubled relationship and do not know what to do? Are you considering couples counseling?

 Once you have finished answering, compare the answers.
-You will find lots of things in common, and this will help you remember that your relationship has solid foundations.
+You will find many things in common, which will help you remember that your relationship has solid foundations.

 Then you can keep going on with a more in-depth test.
-Please do not forget to do these things lightheartedly, without feeling too much involved and try not to overstress your partner if he/she is not answering promptly.
+Please do not forget to do these things lightheartedly, without feeling too involved, and try not to overstress your partner if he/she is not answering promptly.

 - Play the Truth Game

 - What’s your biggest fear?